darklaunch/darklaunch.com/blog/2021/06/11/google-spreadsheet-copy-or-fill-down-a-column-keyboard-shortcut.md

+# Google spreadsheet copy or fill down a column keyboard shortcut

 <img alt="" src="/img/uploads/2021-06/google-spreadsheet-fill-down.gif" />

 Option 1 (slower): With the mouse, click and drag the lower right corner of the currently selected cell, filling the cells with a copy of the original formula.